Harmful Digital Communications (Unauthorised Posting of Intimate Visual Recording) Amendment Act 2022

 New section 22A: Posting intimate visual recording without consent

-The key addition to the Act is a new criminal offence.
+The key addition to the Act is a new criminal offence for unauthorised posting of intimate images without consent.

 A person commits an offence if they, without reasonable excuse, post a digital communication that is an intimate visual recording knowing that the person who is the subject of the recording has not consented to the posting.
 (A person must be 16 years or older to be able to provide consent for an intimate visual recording to be shared.)